icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 3. **Who qualifies as an Applicant (Principal Investigator)?**

-   As set out in the ICGC Controlled Data access policy users’ guide, qualified applicants for access to the ICGC Controlled Data must be independent researchers who are affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.).
+   As set out in the [ICGC Controlled Data access policy guidelines](https://www.icgc-argo.org/page/132/data-access-and-data-use-policies-and-guidelines), qualified applicants for access to the ICGC Controlled Data must be independent researchers who are affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.).

    Please note: A student or personnel can fill out the application on behalf of the Applicant, but the Applicant will be responsible for reviewing and signing the application.